Measures of Dispersion

 If we only know the standard deviation of the performance on 5 machines it may not be satisfactory to make a good decision if stability is most important.
 Then you are interested in the mean and how much variability from the mean the machines exhibit.

-If you know that all machines have a standard deviation of 2 pcs/hr, which one is worse assuming you want stability and predictability.
-The one with the highest mean pcs/hr has less risk and more predictable to get consistent performance.
+If it is known that all machines have a standard deviation of 2 pieces/hour, which one is worse assuming you want stability and predictability?

-This is commonly used to assess risks among stocks.
+This measurement is commonly used to assess risk among stocks for risk-return.
+The mean is the "expected return".

 The formula is shown below: